zzzuuu/zzzuuu.github.io/_pages/about.md

 ----

 ### Research
-Biomechanics, architecture and evolution of organismal designs.
+Biomechanics and evolution of appendages.

-My research investigates how the interplay between physical laws and organisms generates the vast diversity of organismal designs, such as flapping wings, legs and other appendicular systems used for flying, maneuvering and feeding in air, on land or at the liquid-air interfaces.
+My research investigates the function and evolution of appendages (such as legs, wings, tails and tongues), trying to understand why they are efficient and versatile.

-Main themes:
+Main systems:
-* Evolution and biomechancis of flight in insects, which also involves aerial maneuvers and gliding without wings.
-The model systems include stick insects (Phasmatodea) and other arthropods.
+* Insect flight, controlled aerial maneuvers and gliding in arthropods in general.
-* Mechanisms of appendage-mediated rapid performances, especially in feeding and predator-prey interactions.
+* Mechanisms of appendage-mediated movements, especially in feeding and predator-prey interactions.

 <div class="text-center" style="width: 250px; margin: 0 auto;">
   {% include figure.liquid path="assets/img2024/proj.flight/stick-insect-glide-3c.gif" title="Stick insect nymph gliding" class="img-fluid rounded z-depth-1" style="max-width: 100%;" %}